-Core consumer prices in Iceland increased 3 percent in June of 2020 over the same month in the previous year. source: Statistics Iceland
+Core consumer prices in Iceland increased 3.60 percent in November of 2020 over the same month in the previous year. source: Statistics Iceland

 Core Inflation Rate in Iceland averaged 4.46 percent from 1998 until 2020, reaching an all time high of 18.16 percent in January of 2009 and a record low of 1.09 percent in September of 1998.
 This page provides the latest reported value for - Iceland Core Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Iceland Core Inflation Rate - values, historical data and charts - was last updated on November of 2020.

 Core Inflation Rate in Iceland is expected to be 2.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Core Inflation Rate in Iceland to stand at 2.80 in 12 months time.
 In the long-term, the Iceland Core Inflation Rate is projected to trend around 2.80 percent in 2021, according to our econometric models.